In this article, you’ll learn everything about wet signatures and when to use them. You’ll also learn information about the following:

 The first thing you need to do is sign up.
-You can sign up for Signaturely for free and upgrade if you need to.
+You can sign up for Signaturely for free and upgrade if necessary.

-All that is required for signing up is your name, email address, and password.
-Or, if you prefer, simply sign up using your Google login to get started immediately.
+All that is required to sign up is your name, email address, and password.
+Or, if you prefer, sign up using your Google login to start immediately.

 2. Upload your document

 Once you’ve joined, start by uploading your document.
 You can upload documents from your computer or connect your cloud server to Signaturely to upload them directly.

 If you don’t have a document, you can easily create one on the platform.